Characterizing Phishing Pages by JavaScript Capabilities: Related Work

-Similar to our goals, PhishKitA~\cite{castanoPhiKitAPhishingKit2023} uses a dataset of phishing kits gathered through \kp{} and a collection of features extracted from the HTML DOM to classify websites into their matching kit.
-Their multi-class classifiers for identifying the kit only achieved an F1 score of 39\%, 31\%, and 9\% based on three different algorithms.
+Similar to our goals, PhiKitA~\cite{castanoPhiKitAPhishingKit2023} uses a dataset of phishing kits gathered through \kp{} and a collection of features extracted from the HTML DOM to classify websites into their matching kit.
+Their multi-class classifiers for identifying the kit achieved F1 scores of 39\%, 31\%, and 9\% across three algorithms.
 Merlo~\etal{} in ~\cite{merlo_phishing_2022} further expanded on our understanding of phishing kit lineages by looking at over 20,000 phishing kits and identifying, via token similarity, most of them as clones of one another or previously encountered kits.
 Prominent work in extending our understanding of phishing attacks includes Han~\etal{} in ~\cite{hanPhishEyeLiveMonitoring2016}, where they monitor the deployment of phishing kits by adversaries that compromise vulnerable web servers by hosting a well-sandboxed honeypot.
-They collected 643 phishing kits and established that kits take minutes to install and test, and can remain undetected for weeks.
-Using these kits, they were also able to identify evasion techniques used by these kits, like path randomization per visit, which, back then, was enough to bypass Google SafeBrowsing.
+They collected 643 phishing kits and found that they can be installed and tested in minutes and remain undetected for weeks.
+Using these kits, they were also able to identify evasion techniques, such as path randomization per visit, which, at the time, was enough to bypass Google SafeBrowsing.

 In ~\cite{oest_inside_2018}, Oest~\etal{} manually analyzed phishing kits to establish the taxonomy for server-side cloaking, and in ~\cite{bijmansCatchingPhishersTheir2021}, Bijmans~\etal{}, after collecting phishing kits by watching TLS transparency logs to identify Dutch bank phishing domains, manually created a fingerprint from static features to analyze their prevalence in the wild.